snnath/CalculatorApp/README.md

 3. Swift 5.0+

 ##Contact
-For any inquirires or feedback, feel free to reach out to sn.nath5625@outlook.com
+For any inquiries or feedback, feel free to reach out to sn.nath5625@outlook.com

 Thank you for checking out the Swift Calculator App!
 We hope you find it useful and enjoyable to use.
 Happy calculating!